pu2clr/SI4735/examples/README.md

 __This sketch has been successfully tested on Pro Mini 3.3V; UNO (by using a voltage converter); Arduino Mega (by using a voltage converter) and ESP32 (LOLIN32 WEMOS)__

-So, I strongly recommend starting with this sketch.
+I strongly recommend starting with this sketch.
 This example is a proof of concept of SI4735 Arduino Library.
 The [SI4735_POC.ino](https://github.com/pu2clr/SI4735/tree/master/examples/SI4735_POC) sketch uses just the __Serial Monitor__ and works only on your __Arduino IDE__.
 However, you can easily replace the Serial Monitor functions to the device functions that you want to use.

 ### Controls used by example 01